hychn/hychn.github.io/md/gradschool/Application.md

           * image(x,y) = f(V,x,y)
         * from this generative process we can form P(X|R,t,V) (pose R,t) and the goal is to optimize this statistical model
       * I think the use of properties of Fourier Space are nice.
+        * Speeding up exhaustive search by interpolation
+        * Interpolation is only accurate if the underlying function is smooth.
+        * Smoothness in Fourier space corresponds to the function being flat at large r in real space, which is satisfied as long as the model output is centered and smaller than the box size

+    * Optimal Control Theory by Professor Elad Hazan
+      * Need for a new theory to get the best of both worlds
+      * Optimal control theory, which exactly assumes this zero-mean noise, is therefore overly optimistic and inaccurate for our problem.
+      * The designer might resort to robust control theory to account for all possible wind conditions, but this is overly pessimistic.
+What if we encounter a bright sunny day after all?
+Planning for the worst case would mean slow and fuel-inefficient flight.
+      * We would like an adaptive control theory which allows us to attain the best of both worlds: an efficient and fast flight when the weather permits, and a careful drone maneuver when this is required by the conditions.
+Can we design a control theory that will allow us to take into account the spe- cific instance perturbations and miss-specifications, and give us finite time provable guarantees?
+This is the subject of online non-stochastic control!